 Laub’s first monograph, Testimony (Aperture 2007), began as a response to the media coverage during the second intifada in the Middle East, and a desire to create a dialogue between apparent enemies.
 This work is comprised of portraits and testimonies from Israeli Jews, Israeli Arabs, Lebanese, and Palestinians all directly and indirectly affected by the complicated geopolitical context in which they lived.

 Laub spent over a decade working in Georgia exploring issues of lingering racism in the American South.
-This work became Laub’s first feature length, directed and produced, documentary film, Southern Rites that premiered on HBO.
+This work became Laub’s first feature length, directed and produced, documentary film, Southern Rites that premiered on HBO in May 2015.
 Her monograph, Southern Rites (Damiani, 2015) and travelling exhibition by the same title came out in conjunction with the film and are being used for an educational outreach campaign, in schools and institutions across the country.
 Southern Rites was named one of the best photo books of 2015 by TIME, Smithsonian, Vogue, LensCulture, and American Photo.
 It was also nominated for a Lucie award and Humanitas award.